 Neither scenario requires an expensive overnight shipment with early-morning delivery, so matching the delivery schedule to the customer’s service calendar saves money.

 Cash conservation can be a constant challenge for start-ups, especially in early funding stages.
-Setting clear spending guidelines on warranty services can help repair services teams support both customer and company success.
+Setting clear spending guidelines on technical services can help repair services teams support both customer and company success.

 These basic metrics can’t be ignored.
-MTTR and MTTF metrics are essential to developing your plan for implementing warranty repair services.
+MTTR and MTTF metrics are essential to developing your plan for implementing warranty technical services.

-Focus your implementation plan around which parts or units are expected to need servicing first rather than setting up support services for units not scheduled for maintenance farther out on the calendar.
+Focus your implementation plan around which parts or units are expected to need servicing first rather than setting up support services for units not scheduled for maintenance until a much later date.

 For instance, if maintenance is required before the MTTF, address that issue immediately and also determine how to allocate maintenance responsibility: